ballerina-platform/ballerina-dev-website/learn/guides/ballerina-openapi-support.md

   - /learn/cli-documentation/openapi
 ---

-## Use the capabilities of the OpenAPI tools
+The Ballerina OpenAPI tooling support provides the following capabilities.

 > **Prerequisite**: Download and install the Ballerina Swan Lake from [downloads](https://ballerina.io/downloads/).

-The Ballerina OpenAPI tooling support provides the following capabilities.
  1. Generating Ballerina service/client stubs from a given OpenAPI contract file using the CLI tool.
  2. Exporting the OpenAPI definition from a given Ballerina service implementation using the CLI tool.
  3. Validating the service implementation compliance with a provided OpenAPI contract using the OpenAPI annotation.